 The Incas denominated the dogs ‘Allqu‘, as well as publicized its curative powers.
 The ‘mystical power’ of the dog spread to the furthest regions of the Empire.
 Some versions assert these dogs were «dressed in ceremonial clothing on spiritual occasions».
 Along with Llamas, Perros Calatos also became the Incas’ favorite companions.

-Many regard the ‘sick and sensitive” label attached to the dog as inaccurate.
-In fact, thousands of Peruvian dogs live long and healthy lives in cold and high altitude regions, as Cusco and Puno.
+Many consider the ‘sick and sensitive» label attached to the dog as inaccurate.
+In fact, thousands of Peruvian dogs live long and healthy lives in cold and high altitude regions, like Cusco and Puno.